palkan/active_delivery/README.md

 PostsMailer.with(user: user).published(post)
 ```

+Other line implementations **MUST** also have the `#with` method in their public interface.

 See [Rails docs](https://api.rubyonrails.org/classes/ActionMailer/Parameterized.html) for more information on parameterized mailers.

 ## Callbacks support

-**NOTE:** callbacks are only available if ActiveSupport is present in the app's runtime.
+**NOTE:** callbacks are only available if ActiveSupport is present in the application's runtime.

 ```ruby
 # Run method before delivering notification